mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 {% endhighlight %}

 ## Dependencies
 Now, over to a bit more advanced stuff – analysing dependencies in your project.
 Why would you want to do that?
-Well, in short: dependencies increase complexity and cyclic dependencies are bad for your project and your health.
-They also hurt your modularity and complicate build process.
+Well, in short: dependencies increase complexity, and cyclic dependencies are bad for your project and your health.
+They also hurt your modularity and complicate the build process.

 This kind of analysis can be done with [jdepend][6].
-It easy to run and can be run both separately, and as a part of a build tool, like [Maven][7].
+It is easy to run and can be run both separately, and as a part of a build tool, like [Maven][7].

-For some basic dependency analysis you can also use the command line and do something like this:
+For some basic dependency analysis you can also use the command line, and do something like this:

 {% highlight bash %}
-$ find some_module/ -name *.java | xargs cat $1 | \
+$ find some_module/ -name *.java | \
+    xargs cat $1 | \
     gawk 'match($0, /import (no.*);/, gr) {print gr[1]}' | \
     sort | uniq  | \
     grep -v no.ignore.this.namespace # -v option add strings to ignore